openwdl/docs/design-patterns/multiple-io/index.md

 Tasks don't only have to have a single input and output: they can produce accept **multiple inputs**, produce **multiple outputs**, and workflows can easily specify which inputs and outputs need to be connected together.
-For example, take the consider the following example.
+For example, consider the following example.

 ![A diagram showing linear chaining of three tasks: `stepA`, `stepB`, and `stepC`.
 The